kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

 So we safely can assume that in AIPS VELO-XXX (with XXX one of the velocity references) without a *VELDEF* keyword defaults to a radio velocity.
-However, in the example script below we demonstrate that WCSLIB processes such an axis as if it is a apparent radial velocity (FITS standard: VELO).
+However, in the example script below we demonstrate that WCSLIB processes such an axis as if it is an apparent radial velocity (FITS standard: VELO).
 There is no interpretation like with the
 FELO axis.
 The WCSLIB source confirms this.
 Also Calabretta (private comm.) has confirmed this.
 It is not sure how later